 We’ve all heard beauty rumors about various things.
 Kind of like when you make a face and someone hits you on the back, you’ll freeze that way.
 We know that’s not true.

-Think your hair isn’t growing?
+Think your hair is growing slower?
 Just look to your roots.
 If you see a difference in color, you can be sure your hair IS growing.
-But if it’s not healthy, it’s breaking off at the lengths, and you’ll need to do something about that.

-Keep reading and I’ll walk you through everything you need to do to get your hair back in perfect condition!
+Keep reading and I’ll walk you through everything you need to do to get your hair to grow in perfect condition!